altova/SECDB/README.md

 Introduction
 ------------

-Altova [RaptorXML](http://www.altova.com/raptorxml.html) is the third-generation, hyper-fast XML and XBRL processor from the makers of XMLSpy®.
-RaptorXML is built from the ground up to be optimized for the latest standards and parallel computing environments.
-Designed to be highly cross-platform capable, the engine takes advantage of today’s ubiquitous multi-CPU computers to deliver lightning fast processing of XML and XBRL data.
+The following project will demonstrate how to write Python scripts using [RaptorXML](http://www.altova.com/raptorxml.html)'s XBRL engine to process and analyze XBRL filings made available on the [SEC EDGAR](http://www.sec.gov/edgar.shtml) website.
+The data will be normalized according to a set of rules to map it to a standardized finanzial report format and will be stored in the database in normalized form.
+In addition we will compute common financial ratios for both the most-recent-quarter and trailing-twelve-months time horizons and also store them in the database.

-The following project will demonstrate how to write Python scripts using RaptorXML's XBRL engine to process and analyse XBRL filings made available on the [SEC EDGAR](http://www.sec.gov/edgar.shtml) website.
+We will also provide a mobile application for Smartphones and Tablets that allow the user to browse the database, select companies, and display the financial reports, graphs of key metrics, and the financial ratios being computed.
+The mobile application will be implemented using Altova [MobileTogether](http://www.altova.com/mobiletogether.html).

 Directory structure
 -------------------